CTF Writeups by speckij

 - We can abuse

-in body-parser to type juggle and create interesting errors:
+extended=truein body-parser to type juggle and create interesting errors:

 curl --location --request POST 'localhost:3000/login' \